IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 </table>
 </td></tr>
 <tfoot><tr><td colspan="30" style="color:gry30;font-size:10.5px;">
-Advanced: can handle most tasks independently, good knowledge of avaialble tools and tricks.
-Can troubleshoot most problems with minimal recourse to documentaion and online resources.
+Advanced: can handle most tasks independently, good knowledge of available tools and tricks.
+Can troubleshoot most problems with minimal recourse to documentation and online resources.
 Intermediate: can handle a variety of relatively complicated tasks and situations with recourse to documentation and online resources</td></tr></tfoot>
 </table>

 <br/>